michael-fuest/starthack23-chatbot/README.md

     DEEPGRAM_API_KEY=<your deepgram api key>
     ```

-2. Create a virtual environment with the following command:
+2. Create a virtual environment and activate it:

     ```
     python -m venv venv
-    ```

-3. Activate the virtual environment with the following command:

-    ```
     source venv/bin/activate
     ```

-4. Install all the dependencies with the following command:
+3. Install all the dependencies:

     ```
     pip install -r requirements.txt
     ```

-5. To start the application, navigate to the server folder and start the web app with the following command:
+4. To start the application, navigate to the server folder and start the web app:

     ```
     cd server
     uvicorn main:app --reload
     ```

-## Folder Structure

-    ├-env
-    ├-server
-    │ ├── __pycache__
-    │ ├── static
-    │   ├── styles.css
-    │   ├── leise.gif
-    │   └── sprechen.gif
-    │ ├── templates
-    │   └── index.html
-    │ ├── .env
-    │ └── main.py
-    ├── .gitignore
-    ├── face.png
-    ├── README.md
-    ├── requirements.txt
-    └── Testing.py
+5. Open up a browser and access the app under `127.0.0.1:8000`

 ## Creators